SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.7_I-DOCSIS.md

 #### Cable Modem KPIs dashboard migration [ID_36686]

-To improve the stability of the system, the information about Cable Modem KPIs has now been moved to dashboards (i.e. *AMPLIFIER/01.
-CM Overview*, *AMPLIFIER/02.
-Offline CM Overview*, *CM/01.
-CM Overview*, *NODE/01.
-CM Overview*, *NODE/02.
-Offline CM Overview*, *TAP/01.
-CM Overview*, and
+To improve the stability of the system, the information about Cable Modem KPIs has now been moved to a dashboard (i.e. *CM/01.
+CM Overview*).
-*TAP/02.
-Offline CM Overview*).
 A Cable Modem visual overview is also available with the most important KPIs and a link to the dashboards.
 If you click the link, the relevant cable modem will automatically be selected in the dashboard.

 For this purpose, a new script has also been added, which retrieves the CM-related data in order to display it in the dashboards: *EPM_I_DOCSIS_GQI_GET_ALL_CM_DATA*.